gohugoio/hugo/content/contribute/documentation.md

 > Admonitions are specially marked "topics" that can appear anywhere an ordinary body element can.
 They contain arbitrary body elements.
 Typically, an admonition is rendered as an offset block in a document, sometimes outlined or shaded, with a title matching the admonition type. - [SourceForge][sourceforge]

-Both `note` and `warning` use a single, *optional* argument for the admonition title, which accepts markdown syntax as well.
-If the title, a [positional parameter in quotes][shortcodeparams] is missing, the default behavior of the `note` and `warning` shortcodes will be to display "Note" and "Warning", respectively.
+Both `note` and `warning` use a single, *optional* argument for the admonition title.
+You can use markdown syntax in this title if you would like.
+If the title, a [positional parameter in quotes][shortcodeparams] is missing, the default behavior of the `note` and `warning` shortcodes will be to display the text "Note" and "Warning", respectively.

-### Note Admonition Shortcode
+### `note` Admonition

 Use the `note` shortcode when you want to draw attention to information subtly. `note` is intended to be less of an interruption in content than is `warning`.